kurtshuler/homelab-docs/docs/proxmox-gpu-passthrough/host-setup.md

 ## Next Step: Setup passthrough within a VM

 Once we have confirmed GPU passthough works on the Proxmox VE host, we have to enable it within a VM to use it.
-Those steps are in the next section.
+- To create a VM, perform the steps in [Creating a Ubuntu VM]({% link docs/create-ubuntu-vm/index.md %})
+- After you have a working VM, perform the steps in [Proxmox GPU (PCI) Passthrough: VM Setup]({% link docs/proxmox-gpu-passthrough/vm-setup.md %}).